LoginRadius/engineering-portal/content/live-data-migration-in-mongodb/index.md

 CMDOUT (INFO: Restore success!)
 ```

-You can stop this script after verifying that no more **oplogs** are being created i.e. the when source DB went offline.
+You can stop this script after verifying that no more `oplogs` are being created, i.e., when source DB went offline.

 This concludes the complete self-hosted MongoDB guide.
-Please let me know your feedback in the comments 😃
+Please let me know your feedback in the comments.

-<br /><br /><br />